 3. Traditional Joinery – Creating profiles and mouldings

 Next, the timber is rebated, shaped into the relevant profiles and mouldings, and mortise and tenon jointed.
 We use a traditional ‘spindle moulder’ (below) for more bespoke mouldings, and unusual shapes that can be found on listed windows.

 As you can see on the left, we have a vast range of cutters to create all the different mouldings throughout the ages – and we often get cutters specially made for a unique moulding style requested by a client, architect or planning authority.
 This traditional method of joinery, with mortise and tenon joints, offers us the most flexibility to exact match period architecture – so whatever the style, we can replicate it.

 4. Modern Joinery Techniques

-However as well as using traditional joinery techniques and machinery, at the other end of the spectrum we also use a fully automated ‘CNC’ machine, (right) which is laser guided and has a 5D axis to cut out and machine details in the timber ready for multi-point locks, hinges and pulleys – as well as being used for more unusual shapes such as curved windows.
+However as well as using traditional joinery techniques and machinery, at the other end of the spectrum we also use a fully automated ‘CNC’ machine, (below) which is laser guided and has a 5D axis to cut out and machine details in the timber ready for multi-point locks, hinges and pulleys – as well as being used for more unusual shapes such as curved windows.